Ernie Renzel

-Ernest E. Renzel (August 7, 1907 – September 15, 2007) was an American politician who served as the mayor of San Jose, California, from 1945 until 1946.
+Ernest H. Renzel (August 7, 1907 – September 15, 2007) was an American politician who served as the mayor of San Jose, California, from 1945 until 1946.
 He was known as the "Father of the San Jose International Airport" for his work in establishing a major airport in the city.

 Early life

-Ernie Renzel was born as a third-generation resident of San Jose.
+Ernie Renzel, Jr., was born on August 7, 1907, as a third-generation resident of San Jose.
 His grandfather, Conrad Renzel, was a San Jose baker who gradually expanded his South First Street bakery into a grocery store in the 1860s.
 Renzel's father, E.H.
 Renzel Sr., further expanded the family business to a wholesale grocery distributor by the 1880s.
 Renzel Sr. would become vice president and manager of the family grocery firm, Keystone Co., by the turn of the 20th century.